 Municipal property tax dollars make up about 50% of The City's annual operating budget.
 The other half is collected through user fees, permits and licencing, grants to name a few.
-Together these dollars deliver the municipal services Calgarians want and help make Calgary a great place to live.
-Below are a few essential facts that are helping to address common misconceptions and myths about our City’s finances, services and programs.

 Where do your residential property tax dollars go?

-Learn more about our Finances
+Learn about our Finances